 Embry-Riddle Aeronautical University is a not-for-profit institution of higher learning.
 As such, student receivable accounts are considered to be educational loans offered for the sole purpose of financing an education and are not dischargeable in bankruptcy proceedings.

 When a student’s account is delinquent the student is notified via email to their ERAU email address.
 A delinquent student account will result in suspension of all academic processing and information on class performance.
 Grades, diplomas and transcripts will be withheld, as well as future enrollments.
 Sums remaining unpaid will be charged interest at the maximum rate allowed by law.
-The student is also subject to the costs of collection, including Pre-collection fees up to 9%, and collection-agency fees (33-50%).
-In addition the student will also be subject to attorney’s fees if litigation becomes necessary.
-Delinquent accounts may be reported to one or all three major credit bureaus.
+The student is also subject to the costs of collection, which may be based on a percentage at a maximum of 33% of the debt will be added to your student account balance.
+In addition all costs and expenses, including reasonable attorney’s fees we incur will be passed on to the student.